OlivierMounicq/CSharpNotes/Class.md

 - A constant has to have a value at the compile time
 - A constant can be any of the built-in nulmeric types, bool, char, string or an enum type.
 - A constant is more restrictive than a _static readonly_ field.
+- A constant can not be static (see the allowed access modifiers)

 ######1.5.2 Access modifiers